metal3d/idok/README.md

 ## HTTP (default)

 The HTTP way is not secured.
-While you're streaming to Kodi (or XBMC), the directory where is the media can be accessed by other computer in your network.
+While you're streaming to Kodi (or XBMC), the media can be accessed by other computer in your network.
+That's not a big problem while you're not streaming important information (restricted video).

 This solution need to open port on your firewall.

-By default, idok opens 8080 port, but you can specify other port.
+By default, idok opens 8080 port (http-alternative), but you can specify other port using "-port" option.

+At first, you must be sure that the port is opened.
 To open firewall port on you linux installation:

 	firewall-cmd --add-port=8080/tcp